 \begin{theorem} Let $L/K$ be a Galois extension of number fields and let $G=\Gal(L/K)$.
 Let $p$ be a prime number.
 Then $\Leo(L,p)$ holds if and only if $\Leo(L^{\ker\chi},p)$ holds for all $\chi \in \Irr_{\C}(G)$. \end{theorem}

-\begin{proof} This follows from Proposition \ref{prop:equiv-vanishing} and Lemma \ref{lem:invariants-of-Leopold-kernel}. \end{proof}
+\begin{proof} This follows from Proposition~\ref{prop:equiv-vanishing} and Lemma~\ref{lem:invariants-of-Leopold-kernel}. \end{proof}

-As noted in the introduction, the following corollary is a sharpening of \cite[Lemma 3.1]{MR1190214}, which has the additional assumption that $L$ contains no primitive $p$th root of unity, and thus, in particular, requires $p$ to be odd.
+As noted in the introduction, the following corollary sharpens \cite[Lemma 3.1]{MR1190214}, which has the additional assumption that $L$ contains no primitive $p$-th root of unity, and thus, in particular, requires $p$ to be odd.

 \begin{corollary} Let $L/K$ be an abelian extension of number fields and let $p$ be a prime number.
 Then $\Leo(L,p)$ holds if and only if $\Leo(F,p)$ holds for every intermediate extension $F$ such that $F/K$ is cyclic. \end{corollary}